 As with all trainings, registration is closed when the all of the seats are taken so it’s vital that you do not wait to register for a training you’re interested in.
-We keep you up to date on all upcoming trainings on social media.
-Our Facebook and LinkedIn has all the upcoming trainings that can be shared with your colleagues but registration must be done on our website.

 Please contact our Training Coordinator with any questions: Randy DeVault (207) 623-4128

 Below is a course book of trainings that MMTA provides:

 Topics include workers’ compensation issues, regulations and enforcement and the various components of the DQ file including the application, pre-employment testing, the annual inquiry and review of driving record, the record of violations, medical card requirements and the intra and interstate rules.

 The FMCSR mandate that all drivers required to have a commercial driver’s license be part of an alcohol and drug testing program.
 Know how to identify indicators of probable alcohol misuse and use of controlled substances in the workplace.